yongchao/motrpac_rnaseq/README.md

 # snakemake implementation of MoTrPAC RNA-seq pipeline
-**Contact:** Yongchao Ge (yogncaho.ge@mssm.edu)
+**Contact:** Yongchao Ge (yognchao.ge@mssm.edu)

 The initial MoTrPAC RNA-seq MOP: https://docs.google.com/document/d/1oz8jZAY9Rq4uqenp-0RMkQBhMtjsMLKlxfjlmRExSQ0/edit?ts=5b04a52e#

 **External softwares/packages installation and bash environmental setup

 We are heavily relying on conda to install/update many bioinformatics softwares/packages with fixed versions.
-We will use the most updated softwares that are available at conda https://conda.io/miniconda.html_ .
+We will use the most updated softwares that are available at conda https://conda.io/miniconda.html .
 *   Install the python2 and python3 under the conda root folder `$conda` following the instructions at [conda_install.sh](bin/conda_install.sh)
 *   The last command at the file conda_install.sh installs the specified versions of software packages and their dependency packages.
 ```bash
 #This will be replaced by the permanent link
 conda install \